Old Geezer's Wide-Eyed Flies™

 For a while, I offered scruffy flies tied with clamps and nippers and slightly neater flies tied with vise and scissors.
 The clamps and nippers flies sold better, so now all the flies have the same bad eyes, shaky hands, no vise, bad light "old geezer-iness" of the first few batches.
 I'm pretty sure they'll all catch fish.

-The flies in the photos below are representative of the Old Geezer's Wide-Eyed flies.
+The flies in the photos below are in this batch of the Old Geezer's Wide-Eyed flies.

 old-geezers-fly-box